contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 ```

 In the `ifconfig` output, you will see that it would have created a vvport `virtual
-ethernet interface` that could look like `vvport#`.
+ethernet interface` that would look like `vvport#`.

-The other pair of veth interface is put into the container with the name `eth0`.
+The other pair of veth interface is put into the pod with the name `eth0`.

 ```
-[vagrant@kubeadm-master ~]$ kubectl exec -it vanilla-c-1408101207-w3993 sh
+[vagrant@kubeadm-master ~]$ kubectl exec -it vanilla-c-1408101207-vvwxv sh
 / # ifconfig eth0
 eth0      Link encap:Ethernet  HWaddr 02:02:14:01:01:03
           inet addr:20.1.1.3  Bcast:0.0.0.0  Mask:255.255.255.0